 Radiation therapy for ALL is generally used only when the leukemia has spread to the brain, spinal fluid, or a boy’s testicles, or in high-risk disease to help prevent the spread of leukemia to the spinal fluid.
 Radiation therapy is more often used for patients with T-cell leukemia.

 Side effects from radiation therapy may include hair loss, fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 However, long-term side effects of radiation treatment to the brain and body can occur and may possibly include hormone problems affecting growth and metabolism, learning problems, and an increased risk of developing a second cancer including a brain tumor .
-Skin , salivary gland , and thyroid cancers can also occur after treatment for ALL (see After Treatment ).
-Learn more about radiation therapy .
+Skin , salivary gland , and thyroid cancers can also occur after radiation treatment for ALL (see Follow-Up Care ).
+Learn more about the basics of radiation therapy .

 Stem cell transplantation/bone marrow transplantation